dylan-lang/dylan-tool/documentation/source/index.rst

 #.
 Update any dependencies in :file:`dylan-package.json` as needed.
 Normally
-    this will happen naturally during development as you discover you need newer package versions, but this is a good time to review deps and update get bug fixes.  **Remember to `dylan update`_ and re-run your tests if you change deps!**
+    this will happen naturally during development as you discover you need newer package versions, but this is a good time to review deps and update to get bug fixes if desired.  **Remember to `dylan update`_ and re-run your tests if you change deps!**

 #.
 Make a new release on GitHub with a tag that matches the release version.
     For example, if the ``"version"`` attribute in :file:`dylan-package.json` is ``"0.5.0"`` the GitHub release should be tagged ``v0.5.0``.

 #.
-Clone https://github.com/dylan-lang/pacman-catalog in the same Dylan
+Clone https://github.com/dylan-lang/pacman-catalog somewhere.
+In the next
-    workspace, so that it is an active package and make a new Git branch in it.
-    In the next step the `dylan publish`_ command will make changes there for you.
+    step the `dylan publish`_ command will make changes there for you.

-    If you already had pacman-catalog as an active packgae, **make sure to pull the latest changes.**
+    If you had already cloned pacman-catalog, **make sure to pull the latest changes.**

 #.
-Run ``dylan publish my-package``.
-(If `pacman-catalog`_ isn't already an
-    active package in your workspace the command will abort and give you instructions how to fix it.)
+Run :command:`dylan publish /path/to/pacman-catalog`, pointing to where you
+    just cloned the pacman-catalog.

 #.
 Commit the changes to `pacman-catalog`_ and submit a pull request.
 The
     tests to verify the catalog will be run automatically by the GitHub CI.

 #.
 Once your PR has been merged, verify that the package is available in the
-    catalog by running ``dylan install my-package@0.5.0``, substituting your new release name and version.
+    catalog by running :command:`dylan install my-package@0.5.0`, substituting your new package name and release version.

 #.
 It's generally good practice to update the version immediately after
     publishing a release so that it reflects the *next* release's version